waylandjeong/DHFPlayground/README.md

 * Investigate a method for integrating a PR workflow with an external function that renders MD to doc format (i.e. running Pandoc in a Lambda that is kicked-off via webhook)
 * Investigate user interface wrappers around the code review process to simplify the user  experience
 * Investigate Reviewable - setup a tmp repo (DHFPlayground) and use Reviewable to review and approve a PR
+* Test webhook integration with ngrok and local Flask app